 For decades, U.S. military efforts in space have been run by the U.S. Air Force's Space Command, which Hyten headed from 2014 to 2016.
 But some think the job of protecting U.S. interests in orbital space is so important that a special, separate branch of the military ought to be created to do it.

-In a recent essay, a retired Air Force colonel who is now a professor of strategic space studies at the Pentagon's Air University argues for the creation of a U.S. Space Corps, especially when considering the needs of a potential future space war.
+In a February 2017 essay, a retired Air Force colonel who is now a professor of strategic space studies at the Pentagon's Air University argues for the creation of a U.S. Space Corps, especially when considering the needs of a potential future space war.
 M.V.
 "Coyote" Smith, a former space weapons officer, writes that operating in orbit requires a different mindset from the rest of what the USAF does, and that space activities will never receive the funding or resources they need if they remain a part of another service.

 A separate Space Corps, he writes, "would have the freedom to develop the best thinking on space operations," be better equipped to provide advice to the president and combat commanders, and to make an independent case to Congress for funding.

 Smith didn't respond to requests for comment.
 But he's not the first to argue that a special space service is needed.
 Back in 1999, former U.S. Sen. Bob Smith, a Republican from New Hampshire, advocated for a separate space corps.
 And an Air War College paper published in 2000, for example, draws a parallel between the current need for a space corps to the post-World War I efforts of Gen. William "Billy" Mitchell to get Congress to fund strategic air power development.
 This 2006 article in The Space Review also advocates for an independent space force, saying that officers whose formative experiences came from flying planes in Earth's atmosphere "cannot be expected to instinctively understand the nature of space warfare."